Mayron/Dissertation-Project-React-Frontend/README.md

-# Dissertation Project: React Frontend
+# Dissertation Project: React/Gatsby.js (Frontend)

 For the full Dissertation and Backend code, please refer to the other GitHub repository: https://github.com/Mayron/Dissertation-Project-Microservice-Backend